Juan Pablo Montoya: 2014–2016

 Montoya drove the No. 2 Dallara DW12-Chevrolet car.
-He performed well on oval circuits but qualified worse on road and street circuits due to a lack of pre-season testing on Firestone's alternate Red compound tyre, which was not made accessible to teams by the manufacturer or IndyCar, but could improve his finishing position.
+He performed well on oval circuits, but qualified worse on the road and street circuits due to a lack of pre-season testing on Firestone's alternate Red compound tyre, which was not made accessible to teams by the manufacturer or IndyCar, but could improve his finishing position.
 Montoya had five top-ten finishes in the season's first ten races, including a second-place in the first race at the Grand Prix of Houston.
 He qualified on pole for the Pocono IndyCar 500 and overtook Tony Kanaan with four laps remaining to win the fastest 500-mile race in IndyCar history with an average speed of 202.402 mph and his first IndyCar victory in nearly fourteen years.
 Montoya finished the season with three more top-fives, including a second-place at Milwaukee, and was fourth overall with 586 points.

 Montoya ended the 2015 IndyCar Series tied on points with Scott Dixon after finishing sixth at the GoPro Grand Prix of Sonoma but lost the title on countback.

-He continued driving for Penske in the 2015 IndyCar Series, improving his performance in qualifying from the previous season.
+Montoya continued driving for Penske in the 2015 IndyCar Series, improving his performance in qualifying from the previous season.
 Montoya started fourth and led the final 27 laps of the season-opening Firestone Grand Prix of St. Petersburg, holding off Penske teammate Will Power to win the race and take the points lead.
 He qualified on pole for the Indy Grand Prix of Louisiana at NOLA Motorsports Park and led 31 laps before pit stops and two caution periods dropped him to fifth place.
 Montoya then finished third in the Toyota Grand Prix of Long Beach and the Grand Prix of Indianapolis.

 His season highlight was winning the Indianapolis 500 for the second time.
 (Note: The victory set the record for the longest period of time between two victories – fifteen years between the 2000 and 2015 races.)
 Montoya battled Power and CGR's Scott Dixon for the win in the final laps, eventually passing Power with three laps to go.
 Following that, he continuously finished in the top ten in the next six rounds as he drove conservatively until an accident at Iowa caused by suspension failure dropped him to 24th, although he retained the points lead due to other drivers' issues.
 Montoya's third-place finish at Pocono made him one of six drivers eligible for the championship at the season-ending GoPro Grand Prix of Sonoma.
 He finished sixth following a collision with Power and ended the season with the same number of points as Dixon (556) but lost the championship on tiebreak to Dixon, who had won three races to Montoya's two.